|Category||Administration and Management|

 vii. relating to changes to papers, course structures or qualifications referred to in the regulations.

 c) Substantive changes to the regulations which alter the general intent of the prize or scholarship.
-These require direct Senate and Council approval.
+These require approval by Council on the recommendation of Senate and the Scholarships and Prizes Committee.
 The process followed should be as detailed above under “Establishment of a New Prize or Scholarship”.

 Disestablishment or Suspension of an Existing Prize or ScholarshipPrizes or Scholarships may be permanently disestablished or suspended due to lack of available funds or for strategic reasons.

-a) Where a prize or scholarship is funded by a trust, by an external donor, or by a department or other University unit, and temporarily there are insufficient funds to offer the award, the Doctoral and Scholarships Office may suspend the prize or scholarship until such time as funding is again available or sufficient.
+a) Where a prize or scholarship is funded by a trust, by an external donor, or by a department or other University unit, and temporarily there are insufficient funds to offer the award, the Graduate Research School may suspend the prize or scholarship until such time as funding is again available or sufficient.

 b) Where a prize or scholarship is funded by a trust, by an external donor, or by a department or other University unit, and there are permanently insufficient funds to offer the award (either at its current value or under the guidelines laid out in “Prize and Scholarship Minimum Values” below), Council may disestablish the prize or scholarship.

-c) Requests for prizes or scholarships to be disestablished on strategic grounds should be made in writing to the Doctoral and Scholarships Office, and endorsed by the head of the hosting department and relevant Pro-Vice-Chancellor (or equivalent).
+c) Requests for prizes or scholarships to be disestablished on strategic grounds should be made in writing to the Graduate Research School, and endorsed by the head of the hosting department and relevant Pro-Vice-Chancellor (or equivalent).
 This request shall be forwarded to Senate and Council who may disestablish the prize or scholarship.

 Review of Existing Prizes and Scholarships

-The Scholarships Committee shall conduct a formal review of the values of all University prizes and scholarships every four years.
+The Scholarships and Prizes Committee shall conduct a formal review of the values of all University prizes and scholarships every four years.
 From this review the Committee shall:

 a) Approve increases of value in prizes and scholarships where funds permit.